travelsauro

 CONS: Expensive.

-The Nikon D850 is one of the best cameras on the market for nature, landscapes and scuba diving.
+The Nikon D850 stands out as one of the best cameras on the market for nature, landscape, and diving photography.
 It offers stunning high-resolution images with a full spectrum of colors and a complete dynamic range, plus the best low light performance.
 The 45.7 MP CMOS sensor, EXPEED image processing engine, 153-point autofocus sytem and professional full-frame 4K UHD video capabilites make it by far the best camera on the list.

 Find a housing: Housing